uva-spin/ssRF-beta/README.md

-# Real-time ss-RF: tensor designer with live tensor spectrum and mirror traces
+# Real-time ss-RF: tensor manipulation and optimizer

 This is a display-only update of the working RF-playback-corrected package.
 The main window now has three stacked live plots: